16 Best Italian Restaurants in Philadelphia

 Little Nonna’s

 Italian American comfort food is the specialty at Little Nonna’s.
-The cozy Midtown Village restaurant has only 40 seats inside, but that space doubles with the addition of the coveted patio area and sidewalk seating.
+The cozy Midtown Village restaurant has only 40 seats inside, but that space increases significantly with the addition of the covered patio area.

 Plates here are piled high with pasta that will give even the best grandmotherly cook a run for her money.
 The Sunday gravy (served daily) is the star and includes shortribs, meatballs, garlic sausage, and broccoli rabe in a four-hour San Marzano marinara over pasta.
 It’s huge and indulgent and great as leftovers.
 There are also plenty of pastas, salads, and antipasti to choose from.
 Whatever you do, order the garlic bread that comes with a head of confit garlic.
 Thank me later.